 Claiming the Dependency Exemption On Your Tax Returns After A Divorce Colorado has a law that explains how the dependency exemption for a minor child will be handled, after a divorce decree (dissolution of marriage) is entered.
 The law is contained in Colorado Revised Statute C.R.S.
 Section 14-10-115.
 The law says: (12) Dependency exemptions.
 Unless … Continue Reading

 Gay and lesbian, (same sex marriages) couples face unique challenges concerning awards of maintenance (alimony) in Colorado courts.
-Co-Author: Gregg A. Greenstein, Esq.
+Co-Author: Sylvia Brownfield, Esq.
 The US Supreme Court legalized gay marriage in the landmark 2015 decision Obergefell v.
 Hodges.
 If a same sex couple applied for a marriage license after the Obergefell v.
-Hodges decision, the … Continue Reading
+Hodges decision, the date … Continue Reading

 Colorado passed new laws concerning marital agreements and pre-marital agreements, effective for agreements signed on or after July 1, 2014.
 The new law is called the “Uniform Premarital and Marital Agreements Act,” and radically changes the prior law concerning prenuptial and postnuptial agreements.
 This article highlights some of the more significant changes from the prior … Continue Reading